-Ahead of the start of Tempo Tuesday on 10th November, we caught up with Ben, our Head of HIIT and Running, about why it’s important to pick up the pace.
+Ahead of the start of our Tempo Tuesday, we caught up with Ben, our Head of HIIT and Running, about why it’s important to pick up the pace.

 When it comes to running, typically, we can often find ourselves guilty of plodding at one set pace during the majority of our sessions.
 Don’t get me wrong, this certainly isn’t a bad thing.
 In fact, around 80% of our sessions on the road should be working at ‘easy pace’.